davidaylaian/chip8/Readme.md

 ### Advanced Options

-If you edit `chip8.c`, you will find near the top of the file a list of variables which can be edited to modify the ticks per frame, speed, scale, and color of the emulator.
+If you edit `chip8.c`, you will find near the top of the file a list of variables which can be edited to modify the ticks per frame, speed, scale, color, and keymap of the emulator.

 ## Running